dannymuchoki/django-wedding-website/README.md

 In addition to standard name/email it has fields to represent whether the guest is a child (for kids meals/pricing differences), and, after sending invitations, marking whether the guest is attending and what meal they are having.

-#### CSV import/export
+#### UploadGuestList model (for .csv imports).

-The guest list can be imported and exported via excel (csv) either in command line or in the dashboard.
+The guest list can be imported and exported via excel (.csv) either in command line or in the dashboard.
 This allows you to build your guest list in Excel and get it into the system in a single step.
 It also lets you export the data to share with others or for whatever else you need.

-For the command line option, see the `import_guests` management command for more details and `bigday/guests/tests/data` for sample file formats.
+For the command line option, see the `import_guests` management command for more details and `guests/tests/data` for sample file formats.

 ### Save the Dates